digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

 For this purpose, there are some storage :ref:`mixin configurations <configuration-mixin>` (``storage/``) defined.
 These storage mixins can be used with any of the node configurations.
 The in-memory configurations just work out of the box without further configuration.
-The database based persistence will be explained in a subsequent section, as you first need to initialise the database.
+The database-based persistence will be explained in a subsequent section, as you first need to initialize the database.

 The mixins work by defining a shared variable which can be referenced by any node configuration